andrewacashner/wlscm32/README.md

 Permission for performance in professional (for profit) settings must be negotiated directly between the performers or their agents and the editor.
 The editor remains the owner of all rights to the edition.

-## Select Source Code in the Public Domain

-The following files *only* are released into the public domain and may be used and adapted freely without restriction.

-- The Lilypond "modules" in the directory `sources/ly` with the file extension `.ly`

 # Compilation